Self-Hosting Overview

 FilePurpose

-docker-compose.ymlBase configuration — all services, networks, volumes
+deploy/docker/docker-compose.ymlBase configuration — all services, networks, volumes

-docker-compose.production.ymlProduction overlay — TLS via Let’s Encrypt, log rotation, resource limits, strict CSP
+deploy/docker/docker-compose.production.ymlProduction overlay — TLS via Let’s Encrypt, log rotation, resource limits, strict CSP

-docker compose -f docker-compose.yml up -d
+docker compose -f deploy/docker/docker-compose.dev.yml up -d

 # Production

-Or use the setup script, which handles this automatically:
+Or use the setup script:

 ./scripts/docker-setup.sh # local